MakeSchool-Tutorials/Sushi-Neko-SpriteBuilder-Swift/P3-Setup-Main-Scene/content.md

 **Add a Restart Button**

-It's easier to setup and position a button from SpriteBuilder than doing it from code.
+It's easier to set up and position a button from SpriteBuilder than doing it from code.
 Whenever a game over is triggered, we'll make the button visible.

 Drag a *Button* from the *node library* pane on the left side of SpriteBuilder onto the scene.
 Set its *position* to `(50%, 50%)` and *title* to `Restart`.